AgarwalConsulting/datadog-training/docs/slides.md

 ---
 class: center, middle

 The concept of SRE starts with the idea that metrics should be closely tied to business objectives.

+---
+class: center, middle

 We use several essential tools—SLO, SLA and SLI—in SRE planning and practice.

 ---
 class: center, middle